How to Choose Resources When Teaching English to Children

 Susan Brown

-When teaching English to Young Learners / Kindergarten, the right resources introduced at the right time can have a hugely positive impact on the children’s learning outcomes.
+When teaching English to Young Learners or kindergarten-aged children, the right resources – used at the right time – can have a big impact on their learning.

 1. Make resources appealing

-2. Use resources that reflect the interests of the children.
+2. Use resources that reflect the children’s interests

 4. Use realia whenever possible